-With the rising competition and ever growing technology, the food space has been volatile for quite some time now.
+With the rising competition and ever-growing technology, the food space has been volatile for quite some time now.
 Newer innovations are kicking in every day and creating for themselves an identity and a cult.
-Latest on the scene is cloud kitchens.
-There have been a number of restaurateurs raving over the concept and even more trying to figure out the intricacies of it.
-So much so, that cloud kitchens are actually being considered as the smarter way to run the restaurant business.
-To understand how a cloud kitchen works, its model, operations and other factors to take into consideration, read ahead.
+The latest on the scene is cloud kitchens.
+There have been many restaurateurs raving over the concept and trying to figure out the intricacies of it.
+So much so, that cloud kitchens are being considered as the smarter way to run the restaurant business.
+To understand how a cloud kitchen works, its model, operations & other factors to take into consideration, read ahead.

-The reason why restaurateurs are preferring to start a new brand instead of introducing new items in the same menu is that customers prefer to order from a different restaurant if they think it specialises in that particular cuisine.
+The reason why restaurateurs are preferring to start a new brand instead of introducing new items on the same menu is that customers prefer to order from a different restaurant if they think it specializes in that particular cuisine.

 How To Run A Cloud Kitchen Restaurant

-Let us take a look into what it actually takes to run a cloud kitchen restaurant.
+Let us take a look into what it takes to run a cloud kitchen restaurant.

-Since the primary source of order-taking is online, a cloud POS is a must for Cloud Kitchens and Delivery Kitchens.
-This is so because there are multiple restaurants and multiple channels being dealt with when it comes to collecting orders in a cloud kitchen and it is virtually impossible to keep up with different orders pouring in from different sites without a POS that will not only handle this task but also give you an analytic report regarding it.
+Since the primary source of order-taking is online, a cloud kitchen POS is a must for Cloud Kitchens.
+This is so because multiple restaurants and multiple channels are being dealt with when it comes to collecting orders in a cloud kitchen.
+It is virtually impossible to keep up with different orders pouring in from various sites without a POS that will not only handle this task but also give you an analytic report regarding it.

 Here are some quick tips that will help you master your online ordering campaigns.

-Orders collected in a cloud kitchen are processed like normal orders.
+Orders collected in a cloud kitchen are processed like standard orders.
 The only difference lies in the fact that each order can belong to a different brand and so the unique taste of each one needs to be maintained.
-In order to solve this, you can have different chefs catering to different brands or different kitchen areas designated to the team of different brands under the same chef.
-Investing in a POS with a Kitchen Display System will be helpful as it will display orders directly in the kitchen on a screen and enable your staff to keep track of all the orders that have been prepared and need to be prepared.
+To solve this, you can have different chefs catering to various brands or different kitchen areas designated to the team of different brands under the same chef.
+Investing in a POS with a Kitchen Display System will be helpful as it will display orders directly in the kitchen on a screen and enable your staff to keep track of all the orders that have been prepared and need to be ready.

-A cloud kitchen because of the lack of a dine-in or take away facility does not require any wait staff but it does require a highly skilled kitchen staff.
-Your food is the only thing that the customer is in contact with so it has to be flawless.
-In a cloud kitchen, the same chef may prepare the food of different brands or there may be different chefs designated for each brand.
-Either way, a full kitchen staff is the apex staff requirement in a Cloud Kitchen.
+A cloud kitchen because of the lack of a dine-in or take away facility does not require any wait staff, but it does require a highly skilled kitchen staff.
+Your food is the only thing that the customer is in contact with, so it has to be flawless.
+In a cloud kitchen, the same chef may prepare the food of different brands, or there may be different chefs designated for each brand.
 Apart from that, you will only need delivery boys, if you plan on having an in-house delivery system and kitchen helpers.

 4. Managing Suppliers

 While finalizing the supplier, also ensure that you can dictate your terms well.
-As a cloud kitchen you might be tempted to order from different suppliers even when it is not needed to keep accounting simple, but remember that if you end up ordering small units from different brands, it will cost you more.
-Not just that, but you will end up being a very small customer for the supplier which means that you will never be able to leverage your own terms.
+As a cloud kitchen, you might be tempted to order from different suppliers even when it is not needed to keep accounting simple, but remember that if you end up ordering small units from different brands, it will cost you more.
+Not just that, but you will end up being a petite customer for the supplier, which means that you will never be able to leverage your terms.

 5. Managing Inventory

 Managing the inventory in a Cloud Kitchen is thought to be the most complicated task of running a cloud kitchen.
-Actually, that is not entirely true.
-Yes, having multiple brands under the same roof can make managing inventory a little tedious but by developing a system of checks and numbers you can handle it without much problem.
-Your POS can handle ordering and computing inventory once a minimum is fed to it.
+That is not entirely true.
+Yes, having multiple brands under the same roof can make managing inventory a little tedious, but by developing a system of checks and numbers, you can handle it without much problem.
+Your POS can manage to order and computing inventory once a minimum is fed to it.

-Since Cloud Kitchens have no such physical outlet, the marketing needs of a cloud kitchen are very different from those of a normal restaurant.
-Because there is no outlet where the customers can just walk-in, a cloud kitchen essentially lose out on visibility.
-To compensate for this a very strong marketing and branding strategy are required.
-Here are some things that you can do in order to market your cloud kitchen.
+Since Cloud Kitchens have no such physical outlet, the marketing needs of a cloud kitchen are very different from those of a regular restaurant.
+Since there is no outlet where the customers can just walk-in, a cloud kitchen permanently loses out on visibility.
+To compensate for this, a powerful marketing and branding strategy is required.
+Here are some things that you can do to market your cloud kitchen.

 Here is a detailed guide on how to partner with online ordering platforms.

-SMS and Email Marketing though not that new are still as effective when it comes to marketing a Cloud Kitchen.
+SMS and Email Marketing though not that new, are still as valid when it comes to marketing a Cloud Kitchen.
 In fact, sending your regular customers messages with exclusive offers and emails with your new menu items or contests that you are planning to run will keep you fresh in their minds.
-As a Cloud Kitchen, your newer menu innovations may just get missed because people order from cloud kitchens with a specific dish in mind.
-SMS updates regarding new dishes that you have added to the menu, schemes that you are running for these dishes or codes to get complimentary dishes with the next order will keep your customers updated and orders will keep pouring in.
-To get more out of SMS marketing use these Restaurant SMS Marketing tips to double your business.
+As a Cloud Kitchen, your more modern menu innovations may just get missed because people order from cloud kitchens with a specific dish in mind.
+SMS updates regarding new dishes that you have added to the menu, schemes that you are running for these dishes, or codes to get complimentary recipes with the next order will keep your customers updated, and orders will keep pouring in.
+To get more out of SMS marketing, use these Restaurant SMS Marketing tips to double your business.

 Just because Cloud Kitchens are online, it does not mean that offline marketing is not an option for Cloud Kitchens.
-Remember a huge amount of orders come to a cloud kitchen through regular calls.
-In order to promote this channel of ordering and creating an identity among people who do not belong to the internet generation, flyer and pamphlet marketing is the way to go.
-You can distribute flyers which double up as your menu and leave your website link and phone number on it.
+Remember, a considerable amount of orders come to a cloud kitchen through regular calls.
+To promote this channel of ordering and creating an identity among people who do not belong to the internet generation, flyer and pamphlet marketing is the way to go.
+You can distribute flyers that double up as your menu and leave your website link and phone number on it.
 Families mostly preserve these flyers and use them when they are ordering next.
-To know how you can use flyer and pamphlet marketing to your advantage, read how flyers and pamphlets marketing can boost your restaurant’s sales.
+To know how you can use brochures and pamphlet marketing to your advantage, read how brochures and pamphlets marketing can boost your restaurant’s sales.